AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: TBD

 #.
-A ``constituent`` denotes an entity of the hidden state of a package.
+Each ``constituent`` is either a variable or a state abstraction.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: TBD

 #.
+An object which is a ``constituent`` shall be an entire object.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: TBD

+#.
+A ``constituent`` denotes an entity of the hidden state of a package or an
+   entity which has a Part_Of ``property`` or aspect associated with its declaration.

-Each *abstract_*\ ``state_name`` declared in the package specification must
+#.
+Each *abstract_*\ ``state_name`` declared in the package specification shall
    be denoted as the ``state_name`` of a ``state_and_constituents`` in the Refined_State aspect of the body of the package.

-..
-Note: We may want to be able to override this error.
+   .. note:: We may want to be able to override this error.

 #.
-Every entity of the hidden state of a package must be denoted as a
+Every entity of the hidden state of a package shall be denoted as a
-   ``constituent`` of exactly one *abstract_*\ ``state_name`` in the Refined_State aspect of the package.
+   ``constituent`` of exactly one *abstract_*\ ``state_name`` in the Refined_State aspect of the package and shall not be denoted more than once.
+   [These ``constituents`` are either variables declared in the private part or body of the package, or the declarations from the visible part of nested packages declared immediately therein.]

-..
-Note: We may want to be able to override this error.
+   .. note:: We may want to be able to override this error.

-#.
-Each constituent is either a variable or a state abstraction.

-.. ifconfig:: Display_Trace_Units

-      :Trace Unit: TBD

 #.
 A ``property_list`` shall not contain a ``name_value`` property.